 The APR is an annualised rate which reflects the total cost of borrowing for the customer – and thereby helps customers to compare the cost of different credit deals.

 The APR must be shown as “%APR” to one decimal place.
-Where it is subject to change it must be accompanied by the word “variable” but it is likely to be good practice to state if it is fixed too.
+Where it is subject to change it must be accompanied by the word “variable” but where it is fixed, it is it is good practice to state this.

 Where a financial communication for a credit agreement includes a rate of interest or an amount relating to the total, it must also include a representative example containing: